EXCLUSIVE: John Ryder talks ex-foe Rocky’s chances against Canelo

 When asked about Canelo’s decision to move up in weight and whether he will move back down, Ryder replied:

 “It’s a strange one in terms of looking at it.
-Is he swerving the bigger fights down at middleweight with the likes of Charlo, Andrade and Jacobs down at middleweight now?
+Is he swerving the bigger fights down at middleweight with Charlo, Andrade, and Jacobs down at middleweight now?

 Canelo has made some brash choices throughout his career, although his moves always seem to be within his best interest.

-Regarding that one blemish on Canelo’s record, Ryder concluded: “You think he took on a very experienced Floyd Mayweather and obviously learnt a hell of a lot from that fight.
+Regarding that one blemish on Canelo’s record, Ryder concluded: “You think he took on a very experienced Floyd Mayweather and obviously learned a hell of a lot from that fight.

 “Do as many deeds as he can and then get out of it and make the most of his $365 million or whatever it is from DAZN.”